Skip to content

 I'm interested

-This cantilever armchair was created around 1932 from a design by Czech architect Josef Havlíček, one of the defining figures of the Prague Modernist movement.
-Manufactured by the steel-tube furniture company SAB, it represents one of the most progressive seating concepts of the early 1930s.
+This avant-garde cantilever armchair was produced around 1932 by the Prague-based steel furniture manufacturer SAB, following a design by Czech architect Josef Havlíček, one of the defining figures of Prague Modernism.
+The chair belongs to the most experimental seating concepts developed in Czechoslovakia during the early 1930s.

-A related example of the same typology was displayed in the exhibition
+A comparable example of this cantilever typology was shown in the exhibition

 “Hej Rup!
 Czech Avant-Garde in the Context of European Modernism”

-at the Bröhan Museum in Berlin, highlighting the museal relevance of this seating design.
+at the Bröhan Museum in Berlin, underscoring the historical and museal significance of the design.

 For presentation, the armchair was re-upholstered with historical, intentionally patinated leather.
-Its colour and tactile qualities correspond to the original materiality, creating a warm and lived-in contrast to the cool chromed steel frame.
+The colour and tactile qualities correspond closely to period-appropriate materials, offering a warm, lived-in counterpoint to the cool precision of the nickel-plated frame.

 Inquiry Form